jpcano/percolation/README.md

-# percolation
+# Percolation
-Solveing the percolation problem using the union-find algorithm
+Solving the percolation problem using the union-find algorithm.